andreidanieltanislav/Beyond-Genesis-Client/CONTRIBUTING.md

 #### Local development

 Beyond Genesis Client can be developed locally.
 You need Unity 3D and a code IDE (we typically use VS Code or Visual Studio).
 You can use pull request in order to fix issues, make improvements or add new functionality.
+If you wish to contribute often, try keeping your fork up to date.

 ### Pull Requests